 There are six Rural Nurse Practitioner Led Clinic Sites which are associated with the West Parry Sound Health Centre.
 They are located in:

-West Parry Sound Health Centre (WPSHC) has been awarded funding to expand its six Nursing Stations into Nurse Practitioner Led Clinics (NPLC).
-This will provide extended health services to the communities they serve!
+West Parry Sound Health Centre (WPSHC) has been awarded funding to expand its 6 Nursing Stations into a Nurse Practitioner Led Clinic (NPLC).
+The level of care provided by each NPLC site nurse practitioner will continue unchanged, except valuable new extended health services will be available to the patients they serve!

 • WPSHC Rural NPLC- Argyle, NP manager- Barb Sproul

-• WPSHC Rural NPLC- Britt, NP manager- Ann Palamar
+• WPSHC Rural NPLC- Britt, NP manager- Ann Palamar: Carly Mauro, NP

 • WPSHC Rural NPLC- Moose Deer Point, NP manager- Connie Foster